 It is evident our strategic transformation has made DFIN more durable and resilient across various market conditions.
-Our focused execution to improve our sales mix and manage our costs in a disciplined manner has resulted in DFIN becoming fundamentally more profitable, providing us the financial flexibility to invest in our multi-year strategic transformation, deliver value to shareholders via share repurchases, and reduce debt.
-I am confident that we remain on the path to continue to create increased value for all our stakeholders - our clients, employees, and shareholders.
+Our focused execution to improve our sales mix and manage our costs in a disciplined manner has resulted in DFIN becoming fundamentally more profitable, providing us the financial flexibility to invest in our multi-year strategic transformation, deliver value to shareholders, and reduce debt.
+I am confident that we remain on the path to continue to create increased value for all our stakeholders - our shareholders, employees, and clients.

-Delivering Continued Progress on our Strategic Transformation
+Delivering Solid Progress on our Strategic Transformation

-We made significant progress in 2023 and strengthened the foundation for continued success:
+We made continued progress in 2024 and strengthened the foundation for future success: